 Every year, thousands of drivers suffer severe injuries caused by negligent drivers in the United States, and Florida is no stranger to this unfortunate reality.
 After a car accident, you may want to know who will be responsible for covering your injuries, losses, and property damage.
 Fortunately, you can hold the liable parties accountable for your losses through a personal injury claim.
 However, you only have a limited time to exercise your right to file a lawsuit.
-Our Miami car accident attorney at The Law Offices of Prosper Shaked invite you to continue reading as we discuss this crucial matter.
+Our car accident attorneys at Prosper Shaked Accident Injury Attorneys PA invite you to continue reading as we discuss this crucial matter.

 How Much Time Do I Have to File a Claim After a Car Accident in Florida?